-This application has two companion applications: SLUP 16-021 which seeks a Special Land Use Permit to waive the Dunwoody Village Overlay requirement that the applicant install a six foot wide sidewalk; and CP 16-021, which seeks a Comprehensive Plan Land Use Map amendment for the smaller parcel, 1536 Dunwoody Village Parkway, from Small-Scale Office to For-Sale Residential.
+This application has two companion applications: SLUP 16-021 which seeks a Special Land Use Permit to waive the Dunwoody Village Overlay requirement that the applicant install a six foot wide sidewalk (see "Update" sec-6-1 above); and CP 16-021, which seeks a

+Comprehensive Plan Land Use Map amendment for the smaller parcel, 1536 Dunwoody Village Parkway, from Small-Scale Office to For-Sale Residential.
 At the January 12, 2016 meeting, Planning Commission recommended conditional approval of the SLUP and rezoning, and deferred the Land Use Map amendment indefinitely, pending the final decision from City Council on the rezoning.